Anion666/ML---Everlytics-/README.md

 CREATING A ML MODEL THAT PREDICTS IF A WEBSITE IS A PHISING WEBSITE OR NOT

+Code can be found in the file- phising.ipynb

 Justification of the selected approach